 Grinis Research Intelligence & Technologies

-GrinisRIT develops simulation and data analytics software for the scientific community, as well as financial and entertainment industries.
+At GrinisRIT we carry out research in Mathematics, Physics and Finance.
+We develop software for the scientific community and the financial industry.
 We offer consulting services and commercial support.

 NOA: Nonlinear Optimisation Algorithms

 We aim to make it easier to integrate optimisation with on-line learning, bayesian computation and large simulation frameworks through dedicated differentiable algorithms.
-Our solution is suitable for both research and applications in performance demanding systems such as encountered in streaming analytics, game development and high frequency trading.
+Our solution is suitable for both research and applications in performance demanding systems such as encountered in streaming analytics, game development and high frequency trading [itCppCon21].

 Differentiable Programming for Particle Physics Simulations, JETP, Vol. 161 (2), (2022) [arXiv] [QUARKS-2021 conference] [notebook]